sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

     Change the current working directory of the program to this path.

-.. option:: -C, --no-colors

-    By default INFO, WARNING, and ERROR log/print statements use console colors.
-Use this argument to disable colors and log/print plain text.

 .. option:: -g <directory>, --git-root <directory>

     Path to directory in the local repo.
 Default is the current working directory.

+.. option:: -N, --no-colors

+    By default INFO, WARNING, and ERROR log/print statements use console colors.
+Use this argument to disable colors and log/print plain text.

 .. option:: -v, --verbose